-Xi hails enlarged Central Asian bloc as G-7 ends in disarray
+Xi extolls free trade at Asia meet as G-7 ends in disarray

-QINGDAO, China (AP) — Chinese President Xi Jinping hailed the entry of India and Pakistan into a Chinese-led bloc at a closely orchestrated gathering Sunday that stood in stark contrast to the G-7 summit that ended in disarray.
+QINGDAO, China (AP) — Chinese President Xi Jinping extolled free trade and criticized “selfish, short-sighted” policies Sunday during a closely orchestrated gathering of a Beijing-led bloc, standing in stark contrast with the G-7 summit that ended in disarray over trade tensions.

-Xi welcomed Indian Prime Minister Narendra Modi and Pakistani President Mamnoon Hussain, calling their presence “of great historic significance” in opening remarks at this weekend’s summit of the Shanghai Cooperation Organization in the northern Chinese port of Qingdao.
-The two South Asian nations joined the bloc as full members last year.
+“We should reject selfish, short-sighted, narrow and closed-off policies.
+We must maintain the rules of the World Trade Organization, support the multilateral trade system and build an open global economy,” Xi said.

-“More member states means greater strength of the organization as well as greater attention and expectations of people of regional countries and the international community,” Xi said Sunday.
+Though his remarks did not mention U.S. President Donald Trump, Beijing has sought to portray itself as a defender of free trade in response to the American leader’s support for import controls.
+This is despite China’s status as the most-closed major economy.

-“We also share greater responsibilities in maintaining regional security and stability and promoting development and prosperity,” he said.
+Xi also hailed the entry of new members of the Shanghai Cooperation Organization, calling the presence of Indian Prime Minister Narendra Modi and Pakistani President Mamnoon Hussain “of great historic significance” in opening remarks at this weekend’s summit of in the northern Chinese port of Qingdao.
+Their two South Asian nations joined the bloc as full members last year.

 Most Read Business Stories